 www.werelderfgoedfotos.nl © Copyright World Heritage Photos

-The megalithic monument of Avebury was constructed around 2600 BC, it consists of two inner stone circles and a larger outer stone circle, surrounded by a ditch and an earthwork bank, the henge.
+The megalithic monument of Avebury is about 5000 years old.
+Avebury consists of two inner stone circles and a larger outer stone circle, surrounded by a ditch and an earthwork bank, the henge.
 An unique square megalithic monument has been discovered inside the henge in 2017.
 Avebury is part of the UNESCO World Heritage: Stonehenge, Avebury and Associated Sites.

-The megalithic monument of Avebury was constructed around 2600 BC, it consists of two inner stone circles and a larger outer stone circle, surrounded by a ditch and an earthwork bank, the henge.
+The megalithic monument of Avebury is about 5000 years old.
+Avebury consists of two inner stone circles and a larger outer stone circle, surrounded by a ditch and an earthwork bank, the henge.
 An unique square megalithic monument has been discovered inside the henge in 2017.
 Avebury is part of the UNESCO World Heritage: Stonehenge, Avebury and Associated Sites.

 Avebury Stone Circles and Henge: One of the huge standing stones of the inner stone circle.
 The northern inner circle was 98 metres in diameter, the circle contained thirty standing stones, only four have survived.
 At the centre of the northern inner circle of Avebury was the so-called Cove, three huge standing stones.
 Nowadays, only two of them are standing.